Brave Cops Tackle Armed Man in Surlingham Pub Incident

-PC Leanne Payne (pictured) and PC Joseph Konieczny were called to a pub in Surlingham on May 23, 2021, after reports of a man dressed in military-style clothing and armed with what was described as a rifle.
+PC Leanne Payne and PC Joseph Konieczny faced a terrifying showdown at a Surlingham pub on May 23, 2021.
+They were called in after reports surfaced of a man dressed in military-style gear, brandishing what looked like a rifle.

-The judge said in sentencing the man that he was “clearly intending a fatal action against [the officers],” and that he had created a very serious risk of severe psychological harm to those present, as well as a high risk of his own death.
+The judge slammed the man’s plan, saying he was “clearly intending a fatal action” and had posed a severe psychological risk to those present, as well as endangering his own life.

 “Leanne and Joseph exemplify the best of the police service – they deserve all of the praise and recognition.”